-How to Stop Worrying About Diabetes
+What Can You do to Stop Worrying About Diabetes?

-How to Stop Worrying About Diabetes is me!
 I’ve always been a worry wart.
 But I decided that it’s not worth it anymore.
 It’s time to learn how to stop worrying about diabetes and everything else.
 Worrying is such a negative thing and can wreak havoc in your life.
 There are ways to change this because you know what?
 We only have one life to live and why waste it worrying about things we have no control over?

 I do remember reading this a long time ago.
 Now, when I find myself in stressful situations, I stop and repeat it to myself.
-If you forget everything you read here now, just remember this ONE thing because it’s true: Most of the things we worry about never happen anyway!
-Repeat it to yourself!
+If you forget everything you read here now, just remember this ONE thing because it’s true: Most of the things we worry about never happen anyway.
+Repeat it to yourself.

 Print it out.
 Put in on your fridge, your computer, your tablet, your forehead!
-I don’t care where, just do it!
+LOL I don’t care where, just do it!
 I know it’s easier said than done, but I’ll get into detail later.
 You’ll see that it’s not that difficult to change your habit of worrying.

 I believe it’s just human instinct to worry for most of us, but some people are so laid back that nothing bothers them.
 I often wonder about people like that as to whether they just hold everything in and worry inside without it showing.
 That’s not good either.

 We just need some changes and have to look at situations differently to fight this worrying battle.
 Sometimes do you look at a situation and say to yourself, “What’s the worst that could happen?”
 In my past experiences if things didn’t go perfect and steered toward a negative outcome, it was almost never as bad as I had worried about.
 And the rare times that terrible things happened, I got through them.